FarronF/limerick-council-meetings/meetings/2024/07/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 14th May 2024.md

 referred to the next Full Meeting of Limerick City and County Council, recommending a

-policy change to the calculation of social housing rents at the next estimates Meeting.--- 9
+policy change to the calculation of social housing rents at the next estimates Meeting.
+---
+9

 Councillor Sheahan is calling for the removal of Carers Allowance when calculating the